 Declaring an Italian Major

-Students wishing to declare a major in Italian are required to meet with our Italian advisor, Professor Massimo Scalabrini.
+Students wishing to declare a major in Italian are required to meet with the Director of Undergraduate Studies in Italian, Professor Massimo Scalabrini.

 Professor Massimo Scalabrini

-Contact Prof. Scalabrini for advice on Italian courses and information about transfer credits.
+Contact Prof. Scalabrini for advice on Italian courses, information about transfer credits, and to declare an Italian major or minor.
 Email or call to make an appointment.